Hedionda Roman Baths, Casares (Unique Site and Hydraulic heritage)

 - Hedionda Baths: 297183 / 4030303

-This spa is inside a squared closed space with six meters long sides, one sphere vault and two barrel vaults.
-Water goes through the whole space: there are Roman baths, renovated by Arabs, with water that is rich in sulphurous and iron.
+This spa is inside a squared closed space with 6 m long sides, one sphere vault and two barrel vaults.
+Water goes through the whole area: there are Roman baths, renovated by Arabs, with water that is rich in sulphur and iron.

 Arabs changed the framework of the baths due to changes in the water flow.
-They broaden their walls and took the pipes to the surface.
-The baths are on the right side of the Stream Albarrán.
+They broadened their walls and took the pipes to the surface.
+The baths are on the right side of the Albarrán Stream.
 The materials that were used during the building are whitewash, concrete, stones and double or triple solid brick rows.

 The legend says it was built by Julius Caesar when he was serving as a praetor.
 Trying to relieve a herpetic illness in these waters, he ordered the construction of the baths.
-It is certain that his troops had a bath there while they were waiting to confront Pompey`s army and they found it could heel skin diseases.
+His troops certainly had a bath there while they were waiting to confront Pompey’s army and realized it could heel skin diseases.
+The baths area has been proclaimed Heritage Site of Cultural Interest.